Vibronic coupling: Difficulties and alternatives

-Although crucial to the understanding of nonadiabatic processes, direct evaluation of vibronic couplings has been very limited.
+Although crucial to the understanding of nonadiabatic processes, direct evaluation of vibronic couplings has been very limited until very recently.

 Evaluation of vibronic couplings is often associated with severe difficulties in mathematical formulation and program implementations.
-As a result, the algorithms to evaluate vibronic couplings are not yet implemented in many quantum chemistry program suites.
+As a result, the algorithms to evaluate vibronic couplings at wave function theory levels, or between two excited states, are not yet implemented in many quantum chemistry program suites.
+By comparison, vibronic couplings between the ground state and an excited state at the TDDFT level, which are easy to formulate and cheap to calculate, are more widely available.

-The evaluation of vibronic couplings also requires correct description of at least two electronic states in regions where they are strongly coupled.
-This requires the use of multi-reference methods such as MCSCF and MRCI, which are computationally demanding and delicate quantum-chemical methods.
-This is further complicated by the fact that definition of vibronic couplings requires electronic wave functions.
-Unfortunately, wave function based methods are usually too expensive for larger systems and popular methods for larger systems such as density functional theory and molecular mechanics cannot generate wave function information.

-As a result, direct evaluation of vibronic couplings are mostly limited to very small molecules.
-The magnitude of vibronic coupling is often introduced as an empirical parameter determined by reproducing experimental data.
+The evaluation of vibronic couplings typically requires correct description of at least two electronic states in regions where they are strongly coupled.
+This usually requires the use of multi-reference methods such as MCSCF and MRCI, which are computationally demanding and delicate quantum-chemical methods.
+However, there are also applications where vibronic couplings are needed but the relevant electronic states are not strongly coupled, for example when calculating slow internal conversion processes; in this case even methods like TDDFT, which fails near ground state-excited state conical intersections, can give useful accuracy.
+Moreover, TDDFT can describe the vibronic coupling between two excited states in a qualitatively correct fashion, even if the two excited states are very close in energy and therefore strongly coupled (provided that the equation-of-motion (EOM) variant of the TDDFT vibronic coupling is used in place of the time-dependent perturbation theory (TDPT) variant).
+Therefore, the unsuitability of TDDFT for calculating ground state-excited state vibronic couplings near a ground state-excited state conical intersection can be bypassed by choosing a third state as the reference state of the TDDFT calculation (i.e. the ground state is treated like an excited state), leading to the popular approach of using spin-flip TDDFT to evaluate ground state-excited state vibronic couplings.
+When even an approximate calculation is unrealistic, the magnitude of vibronic coupling is often introduced as an empirical parameter determined by reproducing experimental data.

 Alternatively, one can avoid explicit use of derivative couplings by switch from the adiabatic to the diabatic representation of the potential energy surfaces.
 Although rigorous validation of a diabatic representation requires knowledge of vibronic coupling, it is often possible to construct such diabatic representations by referencing the continuity of physical quantities such as dipole moment, charge distribution or orbital occupations.
 However, such construction requires detailed knowledge of a molecular system and introduces significant arbitrariness.
 Diabatic representations constructed with different method can yield different results and the reliability of the result relies on the discretion of the researcher.